h5rdly/Petite-DB/README.rst

 Drawbacks:
 *
 - Zip does not offer solid-block compression, so not much space can be saved.
 - While adding entries is quick, compacting entails rebuilding the database, akin to semidbm.

 To-do:
-- Find if it's somehow possible to regenerate the database/zipfile withoud de/recompression, perhaps using ZipFile's compress_size, header_offset
+- Find if it's somehow possible to regenerate the database/zipfile without de/recompression, perhaps using ZipFile's compress_size, header_offset

 - The small footprint goal is not currently achieved.
 Therefore, add support for solid-block compression, currently looking at LZMA or 7z.